victorFernandezF/Morse-Converter/README.md

 Python

 ### status
-In progress: numbers are not allowed yet.
+In progress: Signs not allow yet.

 ### installation
 > - Download the morse.exe